jcyuan06/Kcalbeloh-System/README.md

 `RemoveKerbolWhenHomeSwitch = `: Whether to remove the stock (Kerbol) system if HomeSwitch is enabled.
    - `False`: (default) Keep the stock system.
-   - `Ture`: Remove the stock system.
+   - `True`: Remove the stock system.
 It can reduce RAM and CPU usage.

 ### Distance
 `DistanceFactor =`: moving Kcalbeoh System closer or further to the stock system.